 Remote Simultaneous Interpretation.
-The now global outbreak of Covid-19 has industries scrambling to adapt their business models around travel lockdowns and social distancing measures.
+The global outbreak of Covid-19 has industries scrambling to adapt their business models around travel lockdowns and social distancing.

 Industries relying on travel and face-to-face interactions are feeling this pressure acutely.
 As events and conferences are being cancelled and travel restrictions implemented globally, many industries have started moving online.
 Already, major sporting events and industry conferences have set up livestreams for their events, without live studio audiences.

-With the shift to teleconferencing for meetings and livestreaming for events, the problem arises around how to translate through language barriers in an online space.
+Therefore, there is a shift to teleconferencing for meetings and livestreaming for events.
+But, the problem arises around how to translate through language barriers.

 Traditionally, on-site translators allowed for seamless translations for attendees at the venue.